-- 1. Paper or online application for admission (www.uco.edu/ graduate/admissions.html). - Official copies of undergraduate and graduate transcripts from each institution attended with all degrees posted.
+- Paper or online application for admission (www.uco.edu/ graduate/admissions.html). - Hold a Standard Teaching Certificate in Early Childhood, Elementary Education, Elementary-Secondary Education or Secondary Education. - Official copies of undergraduate and graduate transcripts from each institution attended with all degrees posted.
 All transcripts must be from accredited institutions.
 Undergraduate transcripts must show: - a.
 A minimum 2.75 GPA overall or 2.75 GPA in the last 60 hours attempted - b.
-Completion of a one 3-hour course in Reading Methods - c.
-Completion of a one 3-hour course in Language Arts or Children's/Adolescent Literature - Evidence of English language proficiency, if not a native speaker.
-See Admission to Graduate Studies section -English Language Proficiency. - Students falling below these standards may qualify for conditional admission.
+Completion of a one 3-hour course in Children's or Adolescent Literature which must be taken prior to enrolling in any 'required course.' - Completion of a 3-hour course in Reading Methods or Language Arts Methods, which must be taken before the Reading courses.

+- 4. Evidence of English language proficiency, if not a native speaker.
+See Admission to Graduate Studies section English Language Proficiency. - Students falling below these standards may qualify for conditional admission.
 See Admission to Graduate Studies section.

-Course Prefix Course No. Course Title READ 5623 Foundation & Survey of Reading READ 5663 Theoretical Basis of Reading READ 5843 Diag. & Correction of Reading Disabil.
-READ 5443 Assess. of Dyslexia & Related Read.
-Dis.
-READ 5910 Seminar/Special Topics (3 credit hours READ 5854 Clinical Practices in Reading READ 5712 Org. & Super. of Read.
-Progs. (must complete 2 other required courses as prereq. to this course) READ 5900 Practicum: Classroom Field Experience (Prereq.: READ 5712) - 1 credit hour
+Course Prefix Course No. Course Title READ 5623 Foundation & Survey of Reading READ 5663 Theoretical Basis of Reading READ 5712 Org. & Super. of Rdg.
+Progs. (must complete 2 other required courses as prereq. to this course) READ 5813 Adolescent Literacy READ 5843 Diag. & Correct. of Rdg. with Tier II Intervention (fall - prereq/coreq READ 5623) READ 5854 Clinical Practices in Rdg (prereq READ 5863) READ 5863 Rdg.
+Assess. with Tier III Intervention (prereq READ 5843) READ 5900 Practicum: Classroom Field Experience (Prereq.: READ 5712)